TengdaHan/TemporalAlignNet/htm_zoo/readme.md

 We use the time-wise accurate [WhisperX](https://github.com/m-bain/whisperX) package to process all the HowTo100M audio files, which gives **word-level** timestamps and highly accurate language recognition.
 WhisperX is build on [OpenAI's Whisper](https://github.com/openai/whisper) with additional phoneme alignment module to ensure accurate timestamp of the ASR.

-We used the `whisper-large-v2` version.
-The entire processing costs about 9000 USD on AWS.
+We used the `whisper-large-v2` version, the [best whisper version](https://github.com/openai/whisper/discussions/661) provided by OpenAI.
 For non-EN language, we provide ASR and word-level timestamps in the local langauge (if supported by whisperX), as well as English translation, but with sentence-level timestamps.

 * Downloading script: [here (64 tar.gz files of json, totally 25GB)](whisperx/download_whisperx_script.sh)
 * Extraction script: [here (after unzip about 130GB)](whisperx/extract_whisperx_script.sh)